-I am Assistant Professor in Geomorphology at the University of Milano, Italy.
+I am Associate Professor in Geomorphology at the University of Milano, Italy.
 My interests are in geomorphology and geoarchaeology of circum-Mediterranean regions and arid lands of Africa and Asia.
 I am investigating the interrelationship of past climatic and environmental changes and cultural responses of archaeological communities including their adaptation and exploitation of natural resources.
 My approach starts with a detailed palaeoenvironmental reconstruction on the basis of geomorphological and palaeohydrological indicators (lake sediments, calcareous tufa, fluvial sequences).
 I am also focusing on the climate-environment-human nexus over the Late Quaternary, investigating its complexity and nonlinearity.
 I worked in a variety of contexts spanning from the Palaeolithic to modern ethnographic case studies, distributed in Italy, Sahara, Sahel of Sudan, Horn of Africa, Levant, Mesopotamia, and Arabian Peninsula.
 I am also interested in loess, palaeopedology, and rock weathering.
 I am investigating the genesis and chronology of loess/paleosols pedosequences in Northern Italy and North Africa.
 I apply palaeopedological and geochronological tools to palaeoseismological reconstruction at several localities of Northern Italy.
 I am investigating Quaternary climatic changes occurred in the Saharan and Antarctica studying the formation of rock varnish.